oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 to 'True', meaning that security group filters will be applied to it.

 This causes all incomming traffic to the port to be dropped, until the user white-lists the intended traffic for that port.

-Outgoing traffic would also be dropped, but rules allowing all egress IP traffic are automatically added to all security groups, to fulfill the security groups API requirements.
+To mimic openstack's behavior, oVirt provides the *Default* security group.
+When the user creates a port having port security activated, but doesn't feature security groups, the *Default* security group is automatically assigned to the port.
+This group allows all egress IP traffic from the VMs, as well as all ingress traffic from instances also belonging to the *Default* security group.
+This way, connectivity between the user VMs is assured for the default setting.
+Check the [default security group](#default-security-group) ACL description for more information.

 ### User interface